TZstatsADS/spring-2022-project2-group-9/README.md

   + Heatmap distribution of covid cases and crime

 + Statistical Analysis:
-  + Graphs of crime status during covid pandemic, explanation for some phenomena and conclusion
+  + Visualization of relationships between crime status and Covid and housing status and Covid
-  + Graphs of housing status during covid pandemic, explanation for some phenomena and conclusion
+  + Plausible explanations and conclusions for trends observed

 + About:
   + Links to data sources, data disclaimer, app contributors